avinashzen123/TOGAF/QuickNotes.md

     Information provider application
 ```

+> III-RM is example of application architecture,It is fundamentally an Applications Architecture reference model - a model of the application components and application services software essential for an integrated information infrastructure.

+> The TGF Integrated Information Infrastructure Reference Model (III-RM) is a reference model that supports describing Common Systems Architecture in the Application Domain that focuses on the requirements, building blocks, and standards relating to the vision of Boundaryless Information Flow

 Aspect of phase A
 ```
     Develop a high-level aspirational vision of the capabilities and business value to be delivered as a result of the proposed Enterprise Architecture